-Cannabis has evolved from a criminalized drug to a proven, impactful treatment for a variety of medical conditions.
-Truthfully, we’ve just begun to scratch the surface of the potential that cannabis holds.
-We’re exploring the history of adult use and the benefits that have come from increased legalization.
+Cannabis has evolved from a criminalized drug to an impactful treatment for a variety of medical conditions.
+We’ve just begun to scratch the surface of the potential that cannabis holds.
+We’ll explore the history of cannabis prohibition and usage, as well as the benefits that have come from increased legalization.

 In the 19th century, marijuana was usually called by its formal name, cannabis.
-The term “marijuana” came into popular use in the U.S. in the early 20th century when the use of cannabis was linked politically to Mexican immigration to the American Southwest.
+In the early 20th century, the term “marijuana” became popular in the U.S with increasing Mexican immigrants to the American Southwest.
 Anti-cannabis factions had an economic interest in decreasing hemp production, so using the term “marijuana” intended to create fear and stigma around the plant and those associated with it, pandering to anti-immigrant sentiments.

-Cannabis was outlawed in 29 states in 1931.
-Since then, lawmakers have villainized adult-use of cannabis.
+In 1931, 29 states outlawed Cannabis use.
+Since then, lawmakers have villainized adult use of cannabis.

-The war on drugs in the 80s stirred a lot of negative perception and pushed more anti-drug legislation that cracked down on strict federal and state criminal penalties.
-Even during the “war on marjuana” in the 90s, public opinion on medical marajuana use was changing for the better.
+The war on drugs in the 80s stirred a lot of negative perceptions and pushed more anti-drug legislation that cracked down on strict federal and state criminal penalties.
+Even during the “war on marijuana” in the 90s, public opinion on medical marijuana use was changing for the better.
 It wasn’t until now that cannabis was able to dissociate from other addictive substances not approved for medical purposes.
-In 2012, Colorado and Washington were the first two starters to pioneer the legalization of adult use.
+In 2012, Colorado and Washington became the first 2 US states to legalize marijuana use for adults 21 and over.

 With the support for legal cannabis at the highest it’s ever been, cannabis consumers are expecting more from their dispensary.
 Cannabis industry trends are reporting that brands should expect an increased demand for consumer and brand alignment as well as sustainable packaging.
-Consumers want to share a common ground with brands, they are looking for transparency regarding their values.
+Consumers want to share a common ground with brands and as a result, they are looking for transparency regarding their values.
 Additionally, consumers want to support brands that work sustainably and offer eco-friendly packaging.
-According to MJBizDaily, pre-roll, vape pen and concentrate shoppers were particularly loyal to a singular category of cannabis products.
-Meaning, pre-roll brands like Dogwalkers that make a connection with their customer base have a really promising trajectory for customer loyalty.
+According to MJBizDaily, pre-roll, vape pen, and concentrate shoppers were particularly loyal to a singular category of cannabis products.
+Pre-roll brands like Dogwalkers that make a connection with their customer base have a promising trajectory for customer loyalty.

-Pre-Rolls with a Purpose
+Pre-Rolls with a Purpose: Dogwalkers’ Story

 Sustainable Practices and Success